75Dineshchandra/fall-2025-group8/src/fcps_dataextractor/readme.md

 }
 ```

-This file is used to map **school names → Building IDs** for API queries.
+This file is used to map **school names to Building IDs** for API queries.

 ---